Outgoing SMTP service

 Yes, you simply log into your account from the home page and then purchase Buffer emails.
 For example, if you send more than the daily maximum, Buffer emails will be sent automatically so that everything reaches its destination.

-mySMTP accepts payment by VISA, VISA Electron, JB, MasterCard and PayPal. mySMTP use 3-D secure for extra security.
+mySMTP accepts payment by VISA, VISA Electron, JB, MasterCard, PayPal and Bitcoin (only for dedicatd servers) mySMTP use 3-D secure for extra security.

 The dashboard provides you with information and detailed sending statistics for all emails with a time stamp.
 You can also administer SMTP logins, see payment history and much more.